JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/reliquary.md

 ## Skull Whistle, 3 charges

-  - Produces a chilling scream that forces any who hear it (including the blower) to make a WIL save or become temporarily incapacitated.
+  - Produces a chilling scream that forces any who hear it (including the blower) to make a PRS save or become temporarily incapacitated.
   - **Recharge**: Feed the instrument a clump of human hair pulled from a living skull.

 ## Soul Clump